abstractqqq/myVNTemplate/README.md

 2. Simplify the whole process.

 3. More builtin templates.
+(Like a customizable phone screen template, liteDialogNode, etc.)

 ------------------------------------------------------------------------------------------------------------------------------

-### You can contact me on Discord for questions
+### You can contact me on Discord for any questions.

 Discord: T.Q#8863